Legacy Safety Reporting Systems Increase Auditing & Financial Risk

 How do you demonstrate continuous improvement if you do not have the necessary tools to measure and track safety-related activities?
 This is perhaps the number one driver for operators to either build or acquire an aviation SMS database.

 There are many benefits to having a state-of-the-art aviation SMS database, including:

 - Marketing your "state-of-the-art" safety program to potential customers;

 - Reducing risk exposure;

 - Saving money on insurance premiums (possible, but not always);

 - Reducing operating costs.

 Despite these benefits, aviation service providers seldom implement aviation SMS data management strategies until it becomes a regulatory requirement.
 Sure, there are a few proactive operators out there, but they are definitely not the typical operator.
-Most operators initiate SMS implementations to get ahead of the regulatory requirement.
+Most operators initiate SMS implementations to get ahead of the regulatory requirements.